ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 For ICP see this centralized [note](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/icp/troubleshooting.md)

 ## Streaming app
-The Java code in the stream.examples folder is using the quickstart code based.
-Code for processing event does:
+The Java code in the `stream.examples` folder is using the Apache kafka quickstart code as a base.
+In general code for processing event does the following:
 * Set a properties object to specify which brokers to connect to and what kind of serialization to use.
 * Define a stream client: if you want stream of record use KStream, if you want a changelog with the last value of a given key use KTable (Example is to keep a user profile with userid as key)
 * Create a topology of input source and sink target and action to perform on the records
-* Start the stream client to consumer records
+* Start the stream client to consume records

 ### Example to run the Word Count application:
-1. Be sure to create the needed different topics once the kafka broker is started (mytopic, streams-plaintext-input, streams-linesplit-output, streams-pipe-output, streams-wordcount-output):
+1. Be sure to create the needed different topics once the kafka broker is started (`test-topic`, streams-plaintext-input, streams-linesplit-output, streams-pipe-output, streams-wordcount-output):
 ```
 docker exec -ti kafka /bin/bash
 cd /scripts